-The definition of lawsuit loans, pre settlement funding, and legal funding.
+And the definitions of lawsuit loans, pre settlement funding, and lawsuit funding.

 Broadly speaking, legal funding is an advance for plaintiffs against the potential and anticipated award or legal fee.
 The two most common phrases are pre settlement funding, lawsuit loans, and lawsuit lending, all describe a cash advance on a pending lawsuit.

 It’s important to understand that we refer to lawsuit funding as a “cash advance on pending lawsuit” because it is an advance and not a traditional loan.

 This is important because unlike a loan, there are no monthly payments, points, or up front fees.
 And it’s free to apply.
 There may be fee associated with the advance such as an origination fee or underwriting fee, but they are only repaid if you win your case and your lawsuit concludes successfully.

 What this means is that a cash advance on a pending lawsuit is “non-recourse” and the plaintiff is not responsible for paying back the lawsuit funding company if he loses his case or the proceeds are less than what is owed under the terms of the funding agreement.

 Pending Lawsuit Loans are Non Recourse Advances